CryptechTest/minetest_doc_items/API.md

 The intention of this function is to give a short rundown of the groups which are notable as they are important to gameplay in some way yet don't deserve a full-blown factoid.

-### `doc.sub.items.add_notable_groups(groupnames)`
-Declare a number of groups as mining groups, that is, groups which are primarily used for determining mining times.
-They will appear in the “Mining capabilities” factoid.

-`groupnames` is a table of group names.

 ### `doc.sub.items.add_forced_item_entries(itemstrings)`
 Adds items which will be forced to be added to the entry list, even if